eformsignen/eformsignen.github.io/help/chapter3.rst

       You can add participants by clicking **Add new participant** and up to 30 can be added.
 Note that you can change, add, or delete participant information in the **Add recipient** step after the **Design form** step.

-4. Add the components each participants will fill in and then set component properties on the right.
+4. Add the components each participant will fill in and then set component properties on the right.

    |image4|